Owning a dog is a beautiful thing. It’s more than just a pet; it’s the beginning of a new friendship.

-The Corkie eats considerably more than your average small breed, and has a big appetite.
+The Corkie eats considerably more than your average small breed and has a big appetite.
 You will find that the Corkie will need around 2 cups of dog food a day, costing you around $40 a month.

 The Corkie will stick to a diet of grains, cereals, and dry dog food to get its needed nutrition.

-It will enjoy sliced meat from time to time, but its important not to be excessive due to its sensitivity to weight gain.
+It will enjoy sliced meat from time to time, but it’s important not to be excessive due to its sensitivity to weight gain.

 How Much Exercise Does the Corkie Need?

-The Corkie loves to burn off the large amounts of food it eats, and is, therefore, a active dog.
+The Corkie loves to burn off the large amounts of food it eats, and is, therefore, an active dog.
 It will need around 60 minutes of physical activity a day, and around 8 miles of walking a week.